 A. Provide the logical relationship to flood risk exhibits in the format shown in the file named “2017FormAF5.xlsx.”

 B. Create exposure sets for each exhibit by modeling all of the flood coverages from the appropriate Notional Set listed below at each of the locations in “Location Grid A” as described in the file “NotionalInput17_Flood.xlsx.”
 Refer to the Notional Standard Flood Policy Specifications below for additional modeling information.
 Explain any assumptions, deviations, and differences from the prescribed exposure information.
+In particular, explain how the treatment of unknown is handled in each sensitivity.